-Endurance workouts are the key to sustain exercise consistently over time.
+Endurance workouts are the key to sustaining exercise over time.
 Better muscle endurance helps you work longer without getting tired.
-The ideal endurance routine should contain 12-15 reps with a light weight and with a short rest of about 30 seconds between rounds.
+The ideal endurance routine should contain 12–15 reps with a lightweight and short rest of about 30 seconds between rounds.

 The Bottom Line